 Marcopolis presents the Jordan Report focused on the investments, doing business, economy and other topics featuring interviews with key executives and government officials.
 The sectors under review are industry, telecom, banking sector, ICT, investments and more.

 PBI Aqaba Industrial Estate LLP is a partnership registered in the United Kingdom that develops and manages Aqaba International Industrial Estate (AIIE) under a concession contract with the Jordanian government.
 Its partners are from the US, UK, and Turkey.
 The partners are:

-Mr manufacturing, Chairman and CEO of PBI Aqaba.
+Mr Sheldon Fink, Chairman and CEO of PBI Aqaba.
 Mr Fink has extensive experience in industrial and logistics development, power and water projects and a good understanding of management in the Middle East.

 Cengizhan Yuceel, a Turkish entrepreneur experienced in civil engineering, power and renewable energy initiatives.

 PARSONS BRINCKERHOFF INTERNATIONAL, established in 1885, it is one of the oldest and largest international engineering and project management groups with over 10,000 employees worldwide.